Nisha318/Nisha318.github.io/_posts/2024-03-19-rooting-the-academy-box-walkthrough.md

 <img src="/assets/images/tcm-academy/academy-30.png">

-The backup.sh script does the following:
+The backup.sh script does the following as a scheduled task:

 - Removes an existing backup.zip file in the /tmp directory.
 - Creates a backup.zip file containing the /var/www/html/academy/includes directory.